webplatform/docs-wpd/Skinning_the_bug_genie/index.md

+= A hitchhiker’s guide to skinning the Bug Genie =

 What follows is an attempt to document my findings while skinning The Bug Genie in the form of a short guide that I wish I had found when I started skinning it for WebPlatform.org.
 Most of it is reverse engineered, so there might be small inaccuracies.

 == Where is the HTML located? ==